 1. How to check for hidden odor sources

 Play detective and check around the car for anything that could be causing the odor.
 Look in pockets, under seats, on floor mats and even in the glove compartment for baby bottles in the back seat, moldy fruit in forgotten bags or unidentified blobs that may have been dragged in on the bottom of someone’s shoe.
 Immediately remove and throw any of these away and open the doors for a while to let any lingering odor dissipate.
-Don’t forget that sometimes a funky smell can also be a sign of an overheated car – or you may be in need of an oil change.
+Don’t forget that sometimes a bad smell can also be a sign of an overheated car – or you may be in need of an oil change.

 2. How to clean car carpet and upholstery

 Keep in mind that smoking leaves behind tar, which is a sticky substance.
 Wipe down the interior panels with a 50/50 combination of water and vinegar solution.
 If the odor still lingers, mix in some dish soap as well.
-Once done, wipe the surfaces dry.
+Once done, wipe the interior surfaces dry.

-4. How to eliminate car sickness smells
+4. How to remove car sickness smells

 Don’t forget about small children or pets who may have had an accident on the upholstery or who, may have had a carsick moment, .
 Even if these accidents were wiped up right away, a deeper clean may be necessary to fully get rid of the smell.
 If it has already dried, use your 50/50 water and vinegar solution to rehydrate the spot and then remove it with a wet/dry vacuum.
-Spreading kitty litter on the area or sprinkling it with baking soda can also help absorb odors.
+Spreading cat litter on the area or sprinkling it with baking soda can also help absorb odors.
 Worried about other messes with kids in the car?
-Here are 10 ideas for keeping your car clean with kids.
+Here are tips for keeping your car clean with kids.

-5. How to remove mildew from cars
+5. How to get mildew smell out of car

 Mildew is another source of unwelcome odors.
 All you need is one rainstorm and an overlooked partially opened window (or even just a small leak with a buildup of condensation), to experience this.
 Luckily, removing mildew smells in cars is pretty straightforward.
 A wet/dry vacuum can help remove remaining water from carpets and upholstery but, in a pinch, even a hair dryer may work.
 If a small leak is the cause, you may have to hunt around a bit.
 Check under the mats as well as in the trunk for any condensation, including checking the area where your spare tire is stored.